OpenDMA/opendma-spec/OpenDMA-Spec.md

 - There exists exactly one class object (§7) in each context that describes property info objects.
 The “Class” property has to contain a reference to that class object.

-- The value of “DataType” must be one of the list of numeric data type ids (§2.4).
+- The value of “DataType” must be one of the list of numeric data type ids (§2.5).

-- The value of “ReferenceClass” must contain a refence to a valid class object (§8.2) if and only if the value of “DataType” is 8.
+- The value of “ReferenceClass” must contain a refence to a valid class object (§8.3) or a valid aspect object (§8.4) if and only if the value of “DataType” is 8.
 It must be null (empty) otherwise.

 #### §10 Effective properties list

-The *effective properties list* of a valid class object (§8.2) *c* is a list of property info objects (§9) defined as follows:
+The *effective properties list* of a valid class object (§8.3) or valid aspect object (\$8.4) *c* is a list of property info objects (§9) defined as follows:

 1)  all property info objects (§9) of *c*’s \[“opendma.org”, “Properties”\] Property are part of the effective properties list, and
 2)  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s \[“opendma.org”, “Parent”\] Property are part of the effective properties list.
+3)  all property info objects (§9) of the effective properties list of the aspect object referenced by *c*’s \[“opendma.org”, “Aspects”\] Property are part of the effective properties list.

 #### §11 Failure messages

 The object model knows a set of distinguished failure messages for the read / write operations (§5) :

-1. ObjectNotFoundException
+1. ObjectNotFound
-2. InvalidDataTypeException
+2. InvalidDataType

 #### §12 Restrictions on properties